wilsonliaows/docs/connectors/oracle.md

 At minimum, the database user account must be granted `SELECT` permission to the database specified in the [connection](#how-to-connect-to-oracle-on-workato).

-If we are trying to connect to a Oracle instance to a named schema (`HR_PROD`), using a new database user `WORKATO`, the following example queries can be used.
+If we are trying to connect to a named schema (`HR_PROD`) in an Oracle instance, using a new database user `WORKATO`, the following example queries can be used.

 First, create a new user dedicated to integration use cases with Workato.
 ```sql